slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ## Deploying KFP pipelines

 The deployment of Kubeflow Pipelines to the environment's GKE cluster has been automated with **Kustomize**.
 Before running the provided **Kustomize** overlays you need to configure connections settings to Cloud SQL and GCS store.
-Note

 ### Configuring connections settings to Cloud SQL and Cloud Storage